GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Performance Evaluation

 \section{Performance Evaluation}

-In this section we evaluate of our \acs{title} instance for the smart traffic scenario (cf. \Cref{sec:impl}).
-After we describe our reference system we describe the setup for our large scale simulation campaigns.
-The results of these campaigns will be examined in the subsequent sections.
-We first analyze the effects of differently chosen wait time parameters.
+In this section, we measure the performance of our \sysname instance using a small-scale network running on real hardware, and use these results as the basis for simulating large-scale networks.
+Regarding the results of these simulation campaigns, we first analyze the effects of differently chosen wait time parameters.
 These parameters need to be chosen carefully to ensure the random election is consistent.
-Afterwards, we examine the scalability of our \acs{title} instance for large networks regarding run-time and messaging overhead, showing sub-linear run-time growth in regards to network size.
+Afterwards, we examine the scalability of our \sysname instance for large networks regarding run-time and messaging overhead, showing sub-linear run-time growth in regards to network size.
 Finally, we show how this performance is affected by choosing different jury sizes.